codilime/trex-ansible/README.md

 Compiling modules in docker with one toolchain (CentOS in this case) agains underlying kernel build with presumably another compiler is problematic.
 And because of that it seems like we need to rewrite Ansible code and forget about Docker.
 That will probably happen in future versions.

 Multiple machines may be set up with installer, although we don't use them for now (yet).

-This project is definitely a work in progress.

 ## Requirements